 In July 2018, the UK Government published the Future Telecoms Infrastructure Review which set out a national, long-term strategy for digital connectivity.
 The UK government published a Digital Strategy addressing the main milestones for future broadband development throughout the UK.
 The UK has published a 5G Strategy, which sets out the Government's ambition to become a world-leading digital economy.

 Current project targets - raising the ambition

-In June 2018, the County Council agreed new targets for the Superfast Northamptonshire project, focused on superfast and ultrafast (greater than 100Mbps download speeds) coverage.
+In June 2018, the former County Council agreed new targets for the Superfast Northamptonshire project, focused on superfast and ultrafast (greater than 100Mbps download speeds) coverage.
 The ambition was raised again in 2019, with additional and challenging targets for gigabit capable (at least 1Gbps which is equal to 1000 Mbps) and full fibre coverage.
 This represents a clear commitment to support local business and residents through access to the best digital connectivity available, and to boost economic performance in the county.
 Such connectivity will be crucial to support economic recovery in the post-COVID-19 world.

 Summary of current project targets

 |Year ||Local Targets (for the geography of North and West Northamptonshire)||Government Targets for the UK|

 |March 2021||At least 99% of premises in the county should have access to superfast broadband and 65% with ultrafast ||See targets for 2025 and 2033|